MileHacker Logo

 Water Sports & Cycling

-• Boating/Pedal boating: Available on the Dutzendteich lake in Volkspark Dutzendteich during the summer months.
+• Boating/Pedal boating: Available on the Dutzendteich lake in Volkspark Dutzendteich over the summer.
 This gives a relaxing way to enjoy the park's scenery.

 • Swimming: Public pools outside (Freibäder) operate during the summer.
 These give a refreshing way to cool off on warm days.